Demographics of Russia: Fertility

 Between 1993 and 2008 there was a great decrease in the country's population from 148 to 143 million.
-There was a huge 50% decrease in the number of births per year from 2.5 million in 1987 to 1.2 million since 1997, but the current 1.42 fertility rate is still higher than that of the 1990s.
+There was a huge 50% decrease in the number of births per year from 2.5 million in 1987 to 1.2 million since 1997, but the current 1.37 fertility rate is still higher than that of the 1990s.

 At the beginning of 2022, 320,400 babies were born between January and March, 16,600 fewer than January–March 2021.
 There were nearly twice as many deaths (584,700) as births.
 The crude birth rate – 8.9 per 100,000 inhabitants – was the lowest since the year 2000.

-Russia has a low fertility rate with 1.42 children per woman in 2022, below 2.1 children per woman, which must be the number reached to maintain its population.
+Russia has a low fertility rate with 1.37 children per woman in 2025, below 2.1 children per woman, which must be the number reached to maintain its population.
 As a result of their low fertility for decades, the Russian population is one of the oldest in the world with an average of 40.3 years.
+In February 2026, the Russian Ministry of Health approved new guidelines recommending that women indicating that they do not want to have children are referred to psychotherapy to "foster a positive attitude toward motherhood".
+Speaking with France24 under only their first names, several Russian women criticized the plan.